MichelDeudon/formations/content/en/c/desinformation/_index.md

 {{< spoiler text="I worked in linguistics or as a data scientist.
 Could I share my learnings with you?" >}}
 Yes of course!
 Feel free to reach out to chat and co-create the course.
 Thanks!
 {{< /spoiler >}}

+{{< spoiler text="What are the knowledge check procedures?" >}}
+To validate the module, you must complete a final multiple choice (50% of the points) and carry out a disinformation awareness project (50% of the points), for example 2-3 interviews/testimonials for a summer without social networks, in the form audiovisual or written production.
+If you validate the module, you will obtain a certificate of completion.
+{{< /spoiler >}}